Mantawoman (they/she), born Reylon Arius Yount, is a Chinese American musician, singer-songwriter, and performer from San Francisco.

 BIOGRAPHY

-Yount’s collaborators include Rhiannon Giddens, Johnny Gandelsman, Kayhan Kalhor, Caroline Polachek, and Luke Pritchard of The Kooks, marking them as a versatile presence in both classical and contemporary music scenes.
+Manta’s collaborators include Rhiannon Giddens, Johnny Gandelsman, Kayhan Kalhor, Caroline Polachek, and Luke Pritchard of The Kooks, marking them as a versatile presence in both classical and contemporary music scenes.

-Yount graduated from Harvard College with a BA Environmental Science and Public Policy (cum laude).
+Manta graduated from Harvard College with a BA Environmental Science and Public Policy (cum laude).
 They went on to win a 2017 Marshall Scholarship, which took them to London, where they earned a MA Music in Development (distinction) from SOAS, University of London, and a MMus Sonic Arts from Goldsmiths, University of London.
 Their research centers upon plurality and the nature of change, drawing inspiration from Daoist metaphysics and marine biology.

 Style